AlexGalhardo/EBANX-SoftwareEngineer-Technical-Test/README.md

 - style: improve code quality in this commit
 - test: improve testing/tests in this commit
 ## Instructions / To Dos

+- Remember to save data in memory Alex!

 ### Reset state before starting tests
 - POST /reset